Tuesday, February 23, 2021

 Helping our patients to live a life more true to who they are

-In counseling, when people are expressing, “I am losing sight of who I am”, it’s a sign that they are too much focused towards the “outer compass” i.e. excessive following the rules and feelings of others and society.
+In counseling, when people are expressing something in the line of losing sight of who they are, it’s a sign that they are focusing too much towards the “outer compass” i.e. excessive following the rules and feelings of others and people pleasing.
 This is normal of course, because we have been trained that way to some extent.
 It is how schools, many workplaces, and society operate.
 It helps with “collectiveness” and outer harmony.

 Like most things, if balanced, it’s good and workable.
 If imbalanced, it may lead to a lot of inner tension and unhappiness.